For information on tax incentives available to tenants at Coyote Business Park click here.

 Personal income tax information from Oregon Department of Revenue.

-Except for voter-approved bond issuances, property taxes are constitutionally limited to no more than 1.5 percent of real market value.
-The increase in valuation of property for tax purposes is limited to three percent per year.
-The average tax per $1,000 of taxable value was $15.69 as of the 2008-2009 tax year.
+Except for voter-approved bond issuances to cover capital costs, property taxes are constitutionally limited to not more than 1.5 percent of real market value among the several levies for local government, schools and other service districts at a given location.
+The increase in valuation of property for tax purposes is limited to 3 percent per year.

 Source: Business Oregon